Trading Glass

 2. Imbalance – One Side Is in Control

-• Wait for a price reaction at imbalance
+• Wait for a price reaction at the imbalance — not the imbalance itself.

-• Enter on retest or reclaim with risk defined
+• Enter on retest or reclaim with risk anchored to the opposite side of the imbalance row stack.

-3. Initiative vs Passive Behavior – Who's Moving First?
+3. Initiative vs Responsive Behavior – Who's Moving First?

 TypeDescriptionBehavior